 Roula is an Arabic-English Certified Translator and associate interpreter in Arabic.
 She holds a doctoral degree in English Literature and a certificate in

-Roula Salam is an Arabic-English Certified Translator, active member and professional developer with the Association of Translators and Interpreters of Alberta.
+Roula Salam is an Arabic-English Certified Translator, and president of the Association of Translators and Interpreters of Alberta.
 Roula holds a

 Roula left her native Lebanon for Canada in 2005 as a doctoral student and single mother.
 Her experience in translation had commenced in Lebanon, where she embarked on that path of her career by translating children’s books and commercial documents.
 Between 1994 and 2005 in Lebanon, she worked in the fields of journalism, editing, and teaching, alongside translation, while she pursued her undergraduate and graduate degrees.

 In Canada, her doctoral specialization focused on postcolonial studies, and her dissertation, entitled “Hope in the Most Unlikely Spaces: Thawra and the Contemporary Arabic Novel” (September 2011), focused on manifestations of rebellion (or

 Her doctoral research re-ignited her passion for translation and interpretation here in Canada.
 In 2006-2007, Roula worked as a Court Interpreter in Kingston, Ontario, before moving to Edmonton in 2007.
 In Edmonton, she first worked as a translator for a year and a half at the Department of Anthropology, University of Alberta, and then worked as an interpreter for the Faculty of Nursing between 2013-2015.
 She became a member with ATIA in